GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 {% endDetailsSummary %}

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/glzqVP8HXvfLtazD7SAb.mp4", autoplay=false, controls="true", muted="true", class="screenshot" %}
-This example fisrt shows the **Sources** panel out of focus when paused at a breakpoint, then when you enable this option, DevTools opens the **Editor** in the **Sources** panel and shows you the line of code with the breakpoint.
+This example first shows the **Sources** panel out of focus when paused at a breakpoint, then when you enable this option, DevTools opens the **Editor** in the **Sources** panel and shows you the line of code with the breakpoint.
 {% endDetails %}

 {% Details %}